Bible translations in the Middle Ages: English

+Other incomplete translations or revisions are extant: scholars Anna Paus and Margaret Powell identified in the early 1900s independent translations of almost the entire New Testament likely no later than the Wycliffite translations, with some books available in three different versions.

 French

 Prior to the thirteenth century, the Narbonne school of glossators was an influential center of European Biblical translation, particularly for Jewish scholarship according to some scholars.
 Translations of individual books of the Bible and verse adaptations survive from the twelfth century, but the first prose Bible collections date from the mid thirteenth.
 These include the Acre Bible, an Old Testament produced in the Kingdom of Jerusalem, likely for King Louis IX of France, the Anglo-Norman Bible and a glossed, complete translation of the Paris Bible known simply as the “Thirteenth-Century Bible” or “Old French Bible,” often referred to by the French title “Bible du XIIIe siècle” first coined by Samuel Berger.

 Completed with prologues in 1297 by Guyart des Moulins, the Bible historiale was by far the predominant medieval translation of the Bible into French throughout the fourteenth and fifteenth centuries.
 It translates from the Latin Vulgate significant portions from the Bible accompanied by selections from the Historia Scholastica by Peter Comestor (d. ca. 1178), a literal-historical commentary that summarizes and interprets episodes from the historical books of the Bible and situates them chronologically with respect to events from pagan history and mythology.
 In many copies, Guyart’s translation has been supplemented with some individual biblical books from the ‘’Bible du XIIIe siècle’’.

 (Castilian) Spanish

 The Biblia alfonsina, or Alfonsine Bible, is a 1280 translation of the Bible into Castilian Spanish.
 It represents the earliest Spanish translation of the Vulgate as well as the first translation into a European language.
 The work was commissioned by Alfonso X and carried out under the Toledo School of Translators.
 Only small fragments of the work survive today.
 The Biblia de Alba or Alba Bible, is a translation of the Old Testament into Castilian Spanish from Hebrew, Aramaic, and Latin.
 It was commissioned by John II of Castile and Luis González de Guzmán, Master of the Order of Calatrava.
 The Alba Bible was completed between 1422 and 1433.